gentzkow/template_archive/README.md

    * If this is a directory that you should have write permission to but do not, use the `sudo chown` bash command (or the Windows equivalent of changing ownership through properties) to get ownership.

-   * If this is a directory that you should not have write permission to, change your `PYTHONUSERBASE` environment variable to a diretory that you should and do have write permission to.
+   * If this is a directory that you should not have write permission to, change your `PYTHONUSERBASE` environment variable to a directory that you should and do have write permission to.

 If you are using Anaconda, we recommend using the following bash command:
 ```
 conda install --file requirements.txt"
 ```
-Note that you may run into issues if any of the Python depencencies are not available on the conda channels.
+Note that you may run into issues if any of the Python dependencies are not available on the conda channels.
 If this is the case, revert back to using `pip`.